laem/eurpop/README.md

 [Spreadsheet](https://docs.google.com/a/qunb.com/spreadsheets/d/1ervP2v1tVgEdKyGuwn7KUdy4UaVYQ3wWRKITv7V2XLQ/edit#gid=205837150)

 *This is just an experiment*, not scientific work, with important flaws.
 Some islands are not drawn (sorry, Corsica).
+Some countries have been evolving in that period of time.
 Boundaries are simplified, to avoid turning your computer into your main space heater.

 Using a web-worker fork of [cartogram.js](http://prag.ma/code/d3-cartogram/), [D3.js](http://d3js.org/), inspired by [Force-Directed States of America](http://bl.ocks.org/mbostock/1073373), using [miso dataset](http://misoproject.com/dataset/).